Home

 Because breeders now consider these dogs to be purely bred without any hints of cross breeding to determine the colour, these Labrador retrievers are identical in temperance and build up to all the other labs with no health problems related to the colour of their coats.

-Of course, a silver Labrador is very much rarer than the yellow, black, and even chocolate ones and some people even deny their very existence.
+Of course, a Silver Lab is very much rarer than the yellow, black, and even chocolate ones and some people even deny their very existence.

 Because of its uniqueness, extremely proper care is encouraged at all costs especially since a silver Labrador can have a very dry coat and skin problems just like the chocolate breeds.